levsero/test_embed/doc/settings.md

 </script>
 ```

-An invalid type passed to the `jwtFn` key and/or the use of an invalid or expired JWT token will fail authentication and generate a Zendesk Chat Web SDK error.
+An invalid type passed to the `jwtFn` key and/or the use of an invalid or expired JWT token will fail authentication and generate an error.

 ##### Help Center